+Competitive procurement processes are used to engage local contractors and equipment providers.
+This ensures that the SEU maximizes the participation of the community and its businesses in the programs it offers.
 The SEU model designed at CEEP is a pioneer in the sustainability field using the expertise of several organizations to carve out its aims (see Figure 1):

-- Implementers are businesses and organizations selected by the Agency to deliver services to Participants. - contract to the Oversight Board.
-The fer.
-It can deliver assistance to low inverification of the energy savings and clean energy generation resulting from its efforts. - A fiscal agent and financial trustee are third parties which manage the funds invested by the SEU.
+- Implementers are businesses and organizations selected by the Agency to deliver services to Participants. - Monitoring and Verification (M&V) is performed by outside parties under contract to the Oversight Board.
+The SEU is responsible for monitoring and verification of the energy savings and clean energy generation resulting from its efforts. - A fiscal agent and financial trustee are third parties which manage the funds invested by the SEU. - The Participants are any users of energy.